-Some tips to make your first date successful.
+We have some tips to make your first date successful.

 First Date “Don’ts”

 This will scare off many people and with good reason.
 We want to be with someone that is positive and enjoys life.
-If someone is complaining about a first date, they will think this is the main part of their personality and look for someone that is able to handle the normal challenges of life.
+If someone is complaining on a first date, they will think this is the main part of their personality and look for someone that is able to handle the normal challenges of life.

 Talking about an ex can be very tricky when you are just getting to know someone and it is best to be avoided.
 If you are angry or bitter this will come across and be unattractive.

--Don’t Turn It Into an Interview
+Don’t Turn It Into an Interview

-Lighten up, you are just getting to know them and you don’t want this date to feel like an interrogation.
+Lighten up!
+You are just getting to know them and you don’t want this date to feel like an interrogation.
 Don’t put so much pressure on the date as if “Could this be it?
 Are they the one?”

 First Date Do’s